cicl-stanford/tracking_inference/README.md

 ```

 The script will generate a csv recording judgments and number of collisions for 30 runs on each trial in the folder `model_performance/judgment_rt`.
 The model will also generate a pickle file recording all the physical events from all the simulations in the folder `model_performance/collisions`.

-The uniform sampler has two parameters: the number of samples and the bandwidth of the kernel density.

 You can generate model behavior for the uniform sampler in an analogous way: